 You can also gather necessary reports and quickly check them on a single page as well as get a daily/weekly/monthly report by email via a custom Dashboard in your Google Analytics account.

-Below you will find the list of virtual pages generated by Ecwid:
+Here is the list of virtual pages generated by Ecwid:

 |Virtual page in Google Analytics||Corresponding page in your Ecwid store|

 |"/product/" + productId||Product page.
 ProductId is a unique ID of an opened product|

 |"/category/" + categoryId||Category page.
 CategoryId is a unique ID of an opened category|

 |"/checkout/orderPlaced"||Order Confirmation page.
 A buyer sees it after a successful order.|

 Here you can see an example of how a product’s virtual page looks like in Google Analytics reports: